 Paula Constant walked across the Sahara Desert all by herself.
 Just by following a simple diktat of ‘Keep one foot in front of the other’.
 She has written about her expedition in two books – Slow Journey South & Sahara.
 While both the books are extremely interesting.
 In her first book, she shares details of how to prepare for an expedition – right from how to save for financing the mission, how to establish local contacts, how to pack your bags and how to break it up into do-able pieces.

 If you are preparing for an expedition, you must read her first book.
 If you are planning an expedition in a culture you know nothing about, then the second books are extremely important.
 I had the good fortune of releasing her books in Pune.
 And reading them before they were launched in India and chatting with her.
 Paula, I love you for the person you are.

 - Sahara by Paula Constant

 - A Short Walk in the Hindukush by Eric Newby

 - The First Indian: Story of the First Indian Solo Circumnavigation Under Sail by Dilip Donde

 Travel Books – for the Love of Mode of Travel

 Transportation options are a part of travel experience.
 What mode of travel you choose would define what kind of experiences are you looking for.
 If you choose air, more often than not you are looking to reach your destination as fast as possible.
-If you choose trains you are looking to engage with fellow travelers – for some reasons no other mode of transportation is as engaging as the trains.
-In buses you are an observer of the local life and if you decide to walk – then you are engaging with every damn aspect of the place you walk.
+If you choose trains you are looking to engage with fellow travelers.
+For some reasons, no other mode of transportation is as engaging as the trains.
+In buses, you are an observer of the local life.
+If you decide to walk – then you are engaging with every damn aspect of the place you walk.

 In all these stories the protagonist of the story is ‘trains’.
 Anecdotes that the authors narrate have co-passengers and railway staff as their primary source.
 The places the trains take to take a back seat and the journey itself is the goal.